White Mucus in Poop: 7 Causes Explained.

 |The severity of your symptoms is proportional to the amount you eat from the offending food.||Even trace amounts of the offending food can produce severe symptoms.|

 Inflammatory bowel disease (IBD) is a term to describe conditions of chronic inflammation and ulceration of the digestive tract.

 IBD is not rare; About 3 million US adults have IBD (reference).
 The exact cause of the diseases is not clear.
 But it is a common cause of blood and white mucus in poop.

 Inflammatory bowel diseases are divided into two specific conditions:

-- Crohn’s disease: inflammation and ulcers at any part of your digestive tract(from the moth to theianaI area), but the common location of Crohn’ is the lower right abdomen (as it commonly affects the terminal part of the small intestine which is called the ileum) (ref).
+- Crohn’s disease: inflammation and ulcers at any part of your digestive tract(from the mouth to the anoanorectal area), but the common location of Crohn’ is the lower right abdomen (as it commonly affects the terminal part of the small intestine, which is called the ileum) (ref).

 - Ulcerative colitis: inflammations and ulcers affect the large intestine.
-The common location of Ulcerative colitis is the lower left abdomen (as it commonly affects the rectaI lumen and sigmoid colon) (ref).
+The common location of Ulcerative colitis is the lower left abdomen (as it commonly affects the anorectal lumen and sigmoid colon) (ref).

 Symptoms of inflammatory bowel disease include:

 - Diarrhea is commonly associated with blood or white mucus in the poop.
-The diarrhea is more severe, persistent, and can occur in the form of remissions and exacerbations.
+The diarrhea is more severe and persistent and can occur in remissions and exacerbations.